u-konrad/journey-book/README.md

 # JourneyBook

-A simple social media app built using the MERN stack (MongoDB, Express, Node.js, React).
+A simple social media website built using the MERN stack (MongoDB, Express, Node.js, React).
 It allows the user to create a travel-themed blog.
 Inspired by TripAdvisor.

 ## Site